-Therapeutically important drugs and proteins are synthesised artificially- outside the cell using the plasmid DNA.
+Therapeutically important drugs and proteins are synthesized artificially- outside the cell using the plasmid DNA.

 Gene transfer experiments:

-The recombinant DNA method is also used to transfer the gene for various purposes such as for constructing GMO, GMP and other resistance species of plants.
+The recombinant DNA method is also used to transfer the gene for various purposes such as for constructing GMO, GMP and other resistant species of plants.

 The plasmid DNA is also used in the gene knockout study and construction of knockout mice.